imDema/DeMartiniDuico-sw2/ITD/README.md

 ```

 This will generate the static files for the web application that can then be served using a web server (such as Nginx or Lighttpd).
 The static files are generated and placed in the `dist` folder.
 The `docker-compose` method uses **Nginx** to serve the static pages and routes all `/api/` endpoints to the backend api.

+Note: the Progressive Web Application and the camera features only work with HTTPS